SpaceVim/SpaceVim/docs/_posts/2019-01-19-use-vim-as-a-lua-ide.md

 ---
-title: "Use Vim as a Python IDE"
+title: "Use Vim as a Lua IDE"
 categories: [tutorials, blog]
-excerpt: "A general guide for using SpaceVim as Python IDE, including layer configuration, requiems installation and usage."
+excerpt: "A general guide for using SpaceVim as Lua IDE, including layer configuration, requiems installation and usage."
 type: BlogPosting
 comments: true
-commentsID: "Use Vim as a Python IDE"
+commentsID: "Use Vim as a Lua IDE"
 ---

-# [Blogs](../blog/) >> Use Vim as a Python IDE
+# [Blogs](../blog/) >> Use Vim as a Lua IDE

-This is a general guide for using SpaceVim as a python IDE, including layer configuration and usage.
+This is a general guide for using SpaceVim as a lua IDE, including layer configuration and usage.
 Each of the following sections will be covered: